fireundubh/playwithfire/unity.md

 ## Notes

 * If you use Microsoft's [PEVerify Tool](https://docs.microsoft.com/en-us/dotnet/framework/tools/peverify-exe-peverify-tool) (e.g., Patchwork's Test Run), you may notice that an unmodded Unity game has IL errors in `Assembly-CSharp.dll`.
 These errors are likely caused by Unity either writing bad IL or, less likely, performing (probably unnecessary) IL optimizations.
-For example, _Torment: Tides of Numenera_ has 150 IL errors in `Assembly-CSharp.dll`.
+For example, the latest version of _Torment: Tides of Numenera_ has 150 IL errors in `Assembly-CSharp.dll`.
 Most IL errors can be monkey patched.